Boiled Egg (1 Large) and Watermelon (1 Cup, Diced)

 Stay Hydrated

-Keep track of your blood sugar levels to identify how different foods affect you and make adjustments to your diet as needed.
+Keep track of your blood sugar levels to understand how different foods affect you personally and adjust your dietary choices accordingly.

 Mindful Eating